Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 >% mpif90 @a_cnt3-3p8Ca.f03 -I/opt/fftw3/include -L/opt/fftw3/lib -lfftw3

-Two different fortrans, PGI and gfotran, are incompatible on the processor of the same name of different characters.
+Two different fortrans, PGI and gfotran, are incompatible with processors of the same name of different styles.

->Execution: Only for a test. % mpiexec -n 6 a.out &
+>Execution by mpiexec: Only for a test case. % mpiexec -n 6 a.out &

 ### Post-processing Simulation Analysis ###